pshrmn/website-archive/games/README.md

 ####`Game(players)`

 Constructor.
-It takes an argument `players` which is an array of players.
+It takes an argument `players` which is an array of players and a `manager` which is the game manager to report a game ending to.

-    var g = new Game(players);
+    var g = new Game(players, manager);

 ####`Game.update(state)`

 Takes an argument with an updated `state` based on user input.
 Returns the game's new state.
 The state should be able to get across the game's current state (eg active, player 1 wins, draw), the board, and which players' turn it is.
+Once the turn has completed, the function returns the new state of the game.

     {
         state: {